FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/prereqs_overview/Installation_prerequisites_for_Unix_based_servers/_index.md

 -   Make sure the umask is set to 022.
 -   All SecureTransport Servers in a cluster must run on the same operating system.
 All SecureTransport Edge servers that synchronize configuration must run on the same operating system.
 However, in a multitier security deployment, the operating system for SecureTransport Server systems can be different from the operating system for the SecureTransport Edge systems.
 -   SecureTransport is a 64-bit application and requires a 64-bit version of the supported operating systems.
 The embedded MariaDB database runs as a 32-bit process when SecureTransport is installed in an IBM AIX environment.
 On all the other supported 64-bit operating systems, the embedded MariaDB database runs as a 64-bit process.
--   All <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Servers in a cluster must use the same installation path, such as `/opt/Axway/SecureTransport`.
+-   All {{< SecureTransport/componentshortname >}} Servers in a cluster must use the same installation path, such as `/opt/Axway/SecureTransport`.
 -   Copy the `taeh` file from the systems running the primary server in a Standard Cluster or the first server in the Enterprise Cluster to the system where you will install the subsequent server.
 -   Set a `TasksMax` value
     In some cases, the SecureTransport services may not automatically start after reboot on certain Unix-based OS distributions because of a default limit of each task per service configured on the OS side.
 While this limit may differ across different OSs, this problem may occur with services that handle bigger workloads.
 The recommended approach is to manually set a `TasksMax` value to a bigger one, for the relevant protocol services and the db service as well.
 The following example procedure is for the HTTP daemon.
 Apply that same procedure to the database service, and to all protocol services that handle bigger workloads: